If you’ve been hiding under a rock for the last ten years, you clearly missed the memo.

 Geeks have taken Hollywood and the dating scene by storm.
 With popular shows like The Office and The Big Bang Theory, women all over the world started searching for their own Mr. Knight in Shining (albeit role playing) Armour.

 After a brutal competition ending in romantic triumph, Issa Schultz played casanova on Monday night’s episode of Hell’s Kitchen with a phone number on a napkin in hand.
 Now, Australia’s famous supernerd has a little magic under his sleeve with some advice that could win a geeky heart and strengthen a couples quarrel.
-But, first things first, are nerds only interested in other nerds?
+But, first things first—are more people becoming interested in nerds?

-Ladies, forget overgrown frat boys and sports obsessed meatheads – you are likely to inherit a couple of sweet, sensitive nerdy guy friends when you marry one of their clan!
-Now, onto chick flicks..
+Ladies, forget overgrown frat boys and sports obsessed meatheads.
+You’re likely to inherit a couple of sweet, sensitive nerdy guy friends when you marry one of their clan!
+Now, onto chick flicks.

 We’ve all had our fair share of perfect dates.
 Some were good, some were great, and some weren’t for the faint-hearted.
 Though, in the mind of a supernerd, an accurate idea of their perfect date might be a sure winner for most girls.

 “I’m a ‘dinner and show’ sort of guy,” he admits.
 “It may sound a little old-fashioned but I think dinner gives you the chance to chat and know one another.
 If it’s good, then you can enjoy the show and hopefully the next date (hurrah!).
 I’m a fan of comedy which I can then ‘gage on my dates type of humour.
 Do we share that humour?
 Are we laughing at the same thing?
 This is all important.
 Though of course, we aren’t bats in a cage, but it’s something I’ll observe.”